 Certain information contained in this discussion and elsewhere in this report may include "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, and is subject to the safe harbor created by that act.
-The safe harbor created by the Private Securities Litigation Reform Act will not apply to certain "forward looking statements" because we issued "penny stock" (as defined in Section 3(a)(51) of the Securities Exchange Act of 1934 and Rule 3(a)(51-1) under the Exchange Act) during the three year period preceding the date(s) on which those forward looking statements were first made, except to the extent otherwise specifically provided by rule, regulation or order of the Securities and Exchange Commission.
-We caution readers that certain important factors may affect our actual results and could cause such results to differ materially from any forward-looking statements which may be deemed to have been made in this Report or which are otherwise made by or on behalf of us.
+The safe harbor created by the Private Securities Litigation Reform Act of 1995, and is subject to the safe harbor created by that act.
+The safe harbor created by the Private Securities Litigation Reform Act of 1934 and Rule 3(a)(51-1) under the Exchange Act) during the three year period preceding the date(s) on which those forward looking statements were first made, except to the extent otherwise specifically provided by rule, regulation or order of the Securities and Exchange Commission.
+We caution readers that certain important factors may affect our actual results and could cause such results to differ materially from any forward-looking statements which may be deemed to have been made in this Report or which are otherwise made by or on our behalf.
 For this purpose, any statements contained in this report that are not statements of historical fact may be deemed to be forward-looking statements.
 Without limiting the generality of the foregoing, words such as "may", "will", "expect", "believe", "explore", "consider", "anticipate", "intend", "could", "estimate", "plan", "propose" or "continue" or the negative variations of those words or comparable terminology are intended to identify forward-looking statements.
 Factors that may affect our results include, but are not limited to, the risks and uncertainties associated with:

-- Our ability to raise capital necessary to sustain our anticipated operations and implement our business plan, - Our ability to implement our business plan, - Our ability to generate sufficient cash to pay our lenders and other creditors, - Our ability to employ and retain qualified management and employees, - Our dependence on the efforts and abilities of our current employees and executive officers, - Changes in government regulations that are applicable to our current or anticipated business, - Changes in the demand for our services, - The degree and nature of our competition, - The lack of diversification of our business plan, - The general volatility of the capital markets and the establishment of a market for our shares, and - •Disruption in the economic and financial conditions primarily from the impact of past terrorist attacks in the United States, threats of future attacks, police and military activities overseas and other disruptive worldwide political and economic events and weather conditions.
+- Our ability to raise capital necessary to sustain our anticipated operations and implement our business plan, - Our ability to implement our business plan, - Our ability to generate sufficient cash to pay our lenders and other creditors, - Our dependence on one major customer, - Our ability to employ and retain qualified management and employees, - Our dependence on the efforts and abilities of our current employees and executive officers, - Changes in government regulations that are applicable to our current or anticipated business, - Changes in the demand for our services, - The degree and nature of our competition, - The lack of diversification of our business plan, - The general volatility of the capital markets and the establishment of a market for our shares, and - •Disruption in the economic and financial conditions primarily from the impact of past terrorist attacks in the United States, threats of future attacks, police and military activities overseas and other disruptive worldwide political and economic events and weather conditions.